sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 defined in the Bril() language extension).
 Because this is a just-in-time compiler, a function being called may or may not already be compiled.
 As such, we cannot simply call the other function using standard calling conventions.
-Instead, we created another Rust function, `handle_call` for the assembly to call when encountering a Bril `call` instruction.
+Instead, we created another Rust function, `handle_call`, for the assembly to call when encountering a Bril `call` instruction.
 To this function, the assembly passes an integer identifying the Bril function that it wants to call.